-Question Answer Marks 2 There are several reasons why different social groups do better than others in education.
-Some believe this is due to the peer group, whereas others refer to school factors such as the self-fulfilling prophecy and the hidden curriculum.
-Whether the education system today offers students equality of opportunity remains a matter of debate.
-2(a) What is meant by the term 'self-fulfilling prophecy'?
-2 When people act in the way they have been expected to and so make that expectation come true.
-One mark for partial definition, e.g. do what others expect.
-Two marks for clear definition, e.g. acting up to the label given and making that label come true.
-2(b) Describe two criticisms of IQ tests.
-4 Candidates will describe two different criticisms of IQ tests.
-Possible answers: If intelligence is linked to environmental factors, then a high score in the test may simply reflect a more stimulating environment in early childhood and not any innate ability.
+oth whi pro tod det2(a)Whi exp2(a)Whi exp0ne Two that2(b)Des Car here are several reasons why different social groups do better than hers in education.
+Some believe this is due to the peer group, hereas others refer to school factors such as the self-fulfilling ophecy and the hidden curriculum.
+Whether the education system day offers students equality of opportunity remains a matter of bate. hat is meant by the term 'self-fulfilling prophecy'? hen people act in the way they have been expected to and so make that pectation come true. he mark for partial definition, e.g. do what others expect. wo marks for clear definition, e.g. acting up to the label given and making at label come true.
+2 Wh exp One Two that 2(b) Des Car hen people act in the way they have been expected to and so make that pectation come true.
+The mark for partial definition, e.g. do what others expect.
+No marks for clear definition, e.g. acting up to the label given and making at label come true.
+2 exp One Two that 2(b) Des Car pectation come true.
+The mark for partial definition, e.g. do what others expect.
+Two marks for clear definition, e.g. acting up to the label given and making at label come true.
+Two 2(b) Des Car vo marks for clear definition, e.g. acting up to the label given and making at label come true.
+Car escribe two criticisms of IO tests 4 andidates will describe two different criticisms of IQ tests. answers: If intelligence is linked to environmental factors, then a high score in the test may simply reflect a more stimulating environment in early childhood and not any innate ability.
 IQ tests are based on a narrow range of reasoning skills and therefore exclude other types of intelligence - they don't show the full picture.
 IQ tests are written by people who inevitably build their own cultural norms and assumptions into the tests - this means those from other cultures are likely to find the test more difficult.
 IQ tests reflect just one moment in time, but intelligence is developmental, so the scores should not be used to predict future achievement.
 Timed conditions of IQ tests means there is no time for thought and reflection, which can cause some respondents to under-perform.
-Performance in IQ tests can be affected by factors such as being nervous, feeling ill etc.; Performance in IQ tests is found to improve with practice - many parents therefore get their children to repeat and practice the tests in order that they score high marks.
+Performance in IQ tests is found to improve with practice - many parents therefore get their children to repeat and practice the tests in order that they score high marks.
 Some people who score low in the IQ tests go on to do well in their education and their career, whereas others who get high scores do not always succeed in later life.
 Other reasonable response.
-One mark for each point correctly identified (up to maximum of two).